g-andrade/locus/README.md

     ```

 The script will exit with code 1 in case of failure, and 0 otherwise.
-Warnings can produce failure through the ``--warnings-as-errors` flag.
+Warnings can produce failure through the `--warnings-as-errors` flag.
-Run `./locus check --help`` for a description of supported options and
+Run `./locus check --help` for a description of supported options and
 arguments.

 ##### Remote sources: Downloading and Updating

   - The downloaded database files, when compressed, are inflated in
     memory
-  - The `last-modified` response header, if present, is used to
+  - For MaxMind and HTTP downloads, the `last-modified` response header,
-    condition subsequent download attempts (using `if-modified-since`
+    if present, is used to condition subsequent download attempts (using
-    request headers) in order to save bandwidth
+    `if-modified-since` request headers) in order to save bandwidth
   - The downloaded databases are cached on the filesystem in order to
     more quickly achieve readiness on future launches of the database
     loader